codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-make-npm-packages-work-in-the-browser/index.md

 system to support npm dependencies and we were having the same limitations.
 So we decided to combine forces and build the **ultimate** packager!

-## Webpack with entries
+## webpack with entries

 The "ultimate" packager retained the same functionality as our previous packager, except [Christian](https://twitter.com/christianalfoni) created an algorithm that would add files to the bundle depending on their importance.
-This means that we manually added entry points, to make sure that Webpack would bundle those files too.
+This means that we manually added entry points, to make sure that `webpack` would bundle those files too.
 After a lot of tweaking of this system we got it working for any(?) combination.
 So you were able to require [`react-icons`](https://github.com/react-icons/react-icons), and CSS files as